wavefrontHQ/wavefront-sdk-python/README.md

 wavefront_sender.send_event_now(batch_event_data)
 ```

-## Get a Failure Count
+## Get the Failure Count

-If there are any failures observed while sending metrics, histograms, or trace data, you can get the total failure count.
+If the application failed to send metrics, histograms, or trace data via the `wavefront_sender`, you can get the total failure count.

 ```python
 # Get the total failure count